Skip to main content

 Research Areas

-Research in Film at QMUL is organised into four main areas, the Centre for Film and Ethics, Film Cultures, Film Philosophy, and Film Practice.
-We are always interested in receiving applications from highly qualified prospective PhD students wishing to work with us in these general research areas.
+Research in Film at QMUL is organised into four main areas, Film Cultures, Film Philosophy, Film Practice, and Decolonizing Film with the Centre for Film and Ethics as the main research centre.
+We are always interested in receiving applications from highly qualified prospective PhD students wishing to work with us in these general research areas:

 Find out more about our research